-Online Assessment – Program Rollout
+Online case-based assessment (CBA) – Program Rollout

-As the cornerstone of the College’s quality assurance (QA) program, the online assessment is intended to provide evidence-based feedback that will encourage Registered Psychotherapists (RPs) to continue to think critically about their practice, their professional growth, and their obligations as regulated health professionals.
+As the cornerstone of the College’s quality assurance (QA) program, the CBA is intended to provide evidence-based feedback that will encourage Registered Psychotherapists (RPs) to continue to think critically about their practice, their professional growth, and their obligations as regulated health professionals.
 It supports reflective practice and life-long learning, critical components of providing safe and effective care.

 Pilot – November 22 to 26, 2022